Do You Understand Business Processes in SAP

 A large airline (and almost all airlines have this issue) needed to implement an Airline Route Profitability reporting system along with a fuel management and hedging system.

 These are esoteric subjects and the initial solution included several third party solutions to handle things such as fuel price updates and ultra advanced fuel hedging capabilities.
+These requirements also involved massive amounts of highly volatile 'Big Data' and eventually, large data migration efforts during the implementation.

 Ultimately, all of the required capabilities were found to exist within the SAP suite of products.
 How was that possible?
 Because a business capability consultant had not been employed during the initial scoping of the project.